ignis-sec/rgb_keyboard/README.md

 ## Adding New Effects

 Adding new effects are fairly easy.
-You just need to implement the animation of colors on `KeyboardMatrix`, and call `KeyboardMatrix.set_keyboard_flat()` for each frame.
+You just need to implement the animation of colors on `KeyboardMatrix`, and call `KeyboardMatrix.render()` for each frame.

 Then, all you need to do is add your function name and identifier to `ExtendedModes` class in `lighting_modes.py`